GlacioHack/geoutils/doc/source/scalability_usage.md

 - Use **Multiprocessing** to work with our {class}`~geoutils.Raster` and {class}`~geoutils.PointCloud` objects, and if you are fine with intermediate writing/reading between steps.
 - Use standard **in-memory execution** to work efficiently on small rasters, which is possible even if those were loaded from larger rasters (use {class}`~geoutils.Raster.crop`).

+These choices involve both memory and time.
+Parallel backends have initialization and scheduling costs, so they are often slower for small inputs.
+See {ref}`benchmarking-performance` for controlled comparisons and {ref}`profiling` to measure the behavior of your own data and hardware.

 ```{note}
 GeoUtils currently targets scalable **CPU** execution.
 However, as many of our numerical operations rely on **NumPy**, **SciPy** or **Numba**, those are planned to be linked to their **GPU** counterparts (**CuPy** and **Numba CUDA**).
 ```